leogildo10/abi-gth-omnia-developer-evaluation.NET/.doc/how-to-run-and-test.md

 ## **Generating and Applying Migrations**

-- **Via Application Startup:**
+- **Via Application Build:**

-  - Start the application via Visual Studio.
-If migrations are enabled, they will run automatically on startup.
-You can check the status at `https://localhost:44312/swagger/index.html`.
+  - After running the docker-compose up -d --build command, the migrations will be automatically created with their respective seeds..

 - **Via Visual Studio (Package Manager Console):**